This example shows how to construct, visualize, and analyze an antenna array from the Antenna Toolbox.

 Create a default rectangular antenna array using the

 rectangularArray element in the array library.
-By default, this array uses the dipole antenna as element.
+By default, the array uses the dipole as s antenna element.

 ra = rectangularArray

 ra = rectangularArray with properties: Element: [1x1 dipole] Size: [2 2] RowSpacing: 2 ColumnSpacing: 2 Lattice: 'Rectangular' AmplitudeTaper: 1 PhaseShift: 0 Tilt: 0 TiltAxis: [1 0 0]

 layout function to plot the position of array elements in the x-y plane.
 By default, the rectangular array is a 4-element dipole array in a 2x2 rectangular lattice.